Titans068/stringx/README.md

 - s - function searches from the starting index.
 - i - function searches the specified number of characters in a string.

-The `bool $case` parameter specifies whether the search is case sensitive.
+The `$case` parameter specifies whether the search is case sensitive.